canadaprogrammer/edx-first-ios-app/README.md

     - Tracking motion and orientation, determining features (elements of reality such as objects and floors)
   - There features are represented as Feature Points by ARKit, which can be visualised using a DebugOption
     - We can use these to detect planes (like tables or floors)
-    - Hoever, we need to ensure there is sufficient lighting and texture (as well as not too much movement) for ARKit to be able to work on detecting these
+    - However, we need to ensure there is sufficient lighting and texture (as well as not too much movement) for ARKit to be able to work on detecting these
     - Too much movement of the camera will also cause issues
 - Plane Detection
   - By adjusting our ARSession (the ARWorldTracking-Configuration) properties, we can enable plane detection.
 For example, to detect horizontal planes